openjdk/jdk/doc/building.md

 In order to use Branch Protection features in the VM, `--enable-branch-protection` must be used.
-This option requires C++ compiler support (GCC 9.1.0+ or Clang 10+).
+This option requires C++ compiler support for `-mbranch-protection=standard` in GCC 9.1.0+ or Clang 10+ on Linux/AArch64 or for `/guard:signret` in Visual Studio 2019+ on Windows/ARM64.
 The resulting build can be run on both machines with and without support for branch protection in hardware.
-Branch Protection is only supported for Linux targets.
+Branch Protection is only supported for Linux/AArch64 and Windows/ARM64 targets.

 ### Building on 32-bit ARM